dylanpouncy/Pounc_GEOS676/Labs/Week08/ePortfolio.md

 1. Justify the return on investment (ROI)
 2. Interface with users
 3. Gather requirements
-4. Softwares, Databases, etc to be used
+4. Software, Databases, etc to be used
-5. Code with usages of Numpy, SciPy, PySAL, Moderl Builder, and/or ArcPy
+5. Code with usages of Numpy, SciPy, PySAL, Model Builder, and/or ArcPy
 6. Approach commenting, testing, status updates, and reporting
 7. Deploy, maintain, and archive your software